cfengine/documentation/reference/promise-types/files.markdown

 **Description**: The `link_type` menu option policy contains the type of links to use when copying.

 Users are advised to be wary of 'hard links' (see Unix manual pages for the ln command).
-The behaviour of non-symbolic links is often precarious and unpredictable.
+The behavior of non-symbolic links is often precarious and unpredictable.
 However, hard links are the only supported type by Windows.

 Note that symlink is synonymous with absolute links, which are different from relative links.
 Although all of these are symbolic links, the nomenclature here is defined such that symlink and absolute are equivalent.
 When verifying a link, choosing 'relative' means that the link *must* be relative to the source, so relative and absolute links are mutually exclusive.